 UoC had procedures related to recruitment, selection, remuneration, promotion, retirement and termination of employment which are generally described in the Collective Labor Agreement period of 2021 to 2023 written in Bahasa.
 This CLA has been signed by the head of manpower agency of Merauke District.
 This CLA explained the working conditions and rights / obligations of workers such as recruitment, selection, transfer, promotion, performance appraisal, remuneration, discipline, overtime, and other provisions.
-It's applied to all workers and had been routinely disseminated by the certification unit to all employees, one of the socializations that was carried out on 7 March 2022 which was attended by 33 participants.
+It's applied to all workers and had been routinely disseminated by the certification unit to all employees, one of the socializations that was carried out on 10 to 16 March 2022 to all workers in estate B and POM 2.